Long range shooting: Defining "long range"

-The distances normally considered to be "long range" is weather- and caliber-dependent, and long range may be defined as stretching the distance which the firearm and ammunition is capable of making consistent hits.
+The distances normally considered to be "long range" is weather- and caliber-dependent, and long range may be defined as stretching the distance at which the firearm and ammunition is capable of making consistent hits.
 Generally some may claim that for the .22 LR cartridge any distances over 100 m is considered long range.
 For centerfire intermediate rifle calibers, some might say that everything over 300 to 400 m is considered long range, while some may claim that long range "starts" at 500 m.

 At the longer ranges the bullets will have a longer flight time, and on days with good lighting and weather conditions one can even see a brief trail of wake behind a supersonic bullet known as a bullet trace, due to turbulences creating visible refractive disturbances in the air.
 A bullet trace should not be confused with a vapor trail, which is sometimes observed when firing under rare conditions due to changes in air pressure around the bullet.
 While the bullet trace is usually only observable directly from behind the shooter, a vapor trail from a bullet is observable from any direction.
 Some believe you really get "the feel" of long range shooting when you have time to see the bullet fly towards the target, and then dive below or swing past, just when you were sure you would hit it.
 Weather conditions may also affect what is considered long range for a given firearm configuration.
 For instance a professional shooter may be able to repeatably hit a given size target, i.e. a 100 mm ring, at 1000 meters (0.1 mil target difficulty) in low and predictable wind, while the same 100 mm target may be near impossible to hit in heavy and varying wind at 200 meters (0.5 mil target difficulty).

 A spotting scope is often used to observe hits and provide ballistic corrections, and can aid in seeing bullet trace.
 Bullet trace can often easily be seen in humid weather, but also on cool and sunny days.
 There are several possible explanations of the phenomenon.
 The main cause is probably contrails which appear around the bullet due to pressure changes as the bullet travels through the air, thereby causing a short change in the light refraction of the air.
 In order for the shooter to see their own bullet trace, the bullet trajectory must be within the field of view of their scope sight.
 In practice this often means the shooter has to dial down the magnification somewhat (i.e. to 10× magnification).